cakephp/docs/en/controllers/request-response.rst

     use Cake\Http\Cookie\CookieCollection;

-    // Create a new collection.
+    // Create a new collection
     $cookies = new CookieCollection([$cookie]);

     // Add to an existing collection